 Orange, CA 92677

-Prerequisites: Completion of a CCW course or similar basic course is highly recommended.
+Prerequisites: Completion of a CCW course or similar basic handgun course is highly recommended.
 As with our other live-fire courses, we'll be drawing a lot from the holster.
-In this class, we'll be drawing from behind cover (standing and kneeling) so it's crucial that each participant also has sufficient experience dry firing or drawing with a training gun with hundreds of repetitions from the holster.
-Each participant will be evaluated with holster drawing skills in dry fire.
-If unsafe actions are observed, the participant will be required to only observe those portions and cannot participate with live firing for obvious safety concerns and for the sake of holding up the class.
+It's crucial that each participant also has sufficient experience dry firing or drawing with a training gun with hundreds of repetitions from the holster.
+We'll be rapid firing and moving in this class.